reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 By setting the clock parameter, testing the same application in different timezones, with or without DST becomes much easier.

-## Best practices for storing timezones in the Database
+## Best Practices for storing Timezones in the Database
 - Most databases support date and timestamp fields.
 Always store dates in the corresponding column types and never use `VARCHAR`.
 - Recommended practice is to store timestamps in UTC to help handle zone conversions better.
 - Column types like `DATE` and `TIME` should not be preferred since they do not have zone information.
 In most cases you would want to store data with timezone that will cater to multiple timezones making the application less prone to time conversion errors.